djh1997/proj324/log.md

 # 24/04/2018

-work on report and get new arms cut
+work on report and get new arms cut,fix error #29 ,and add exit functionality so reopen program